Shifting cultivation

 Farmers preparing land for shifting cultivation in Bangladesh.

 Shifting cultivation is an agricultural system in which plots of land are cultivated temporarily, then abandoned while post-disturbance fallow vegetation is allowed to freely grow while the cultivator moves on to another plot.
 The period of cultivation is usually terminated when the soil shows signs of exhaustion or, more commonly, when the field is overrun by weeds.
 The period of time during which the field is cultivated is usually shorter than the period over which the land is allowed to regenerate by lying fallow.

-This technique is often used in LEDCs (Less Economically Developed Countries) or LICs (Low Income Countries).
+This technique is often used in developing countries.
 In some areas, cultivators use a practice of slash-and-burn as one element of their farming cycle.
 Others employ land clearing without any burning, and some cultivators are purely migratory and do not use any cyclical method on a given plot.
 Sometimes no slashing at all is needed where regrowth is purely of grasses, an outcome not uncommon when soils are near exhaustion and need to lie fallow.

 In shifting agriculture, after two or three years of producing vegetable and grain crops on cleared land, the migrants abandon it for another plot.
 Land is often cleared by slash-and-burn methods—trees, bushes and forests are cleared by slashing, and the remaining vegetation is burnt.
 The ashes add potash to the soil.
 Then the seeds are sown after the rains.